Guide · 6 min read

 Most significant schemes in Amber Valley are submitted by or on behalf of a planning consultant, rather than directly by the developer or landowner.
 The consultant prepares the planning statement, coordinates specialist reports (flood risk, ecology, transport), and manages the relationship with the local planning authority.
 On larger schemes they also lead pre-application discussions with officers before a formal submission.

-For suppliers and subcontractors, this matters for one reason: the agent name on a planning application is often a more reliable indicator of the type and scale of a scheme than the applicant name alone.
-A national housebuilder working through a regional consultant tells you one thing about procurement approach; a local landowner using a small Derbyshire practice tells you another.
+For suppliers and subcontractors, this matters for one reason.
+The agent name on a planning application is often a more reliable indicator of the type and scale of a scheme than the applicant name alone.
+A national housebuilder working through a regional consultant points to a different procurement approach than a local landowner using a small Derbyshire practice.

-Agent names and contact details appear on every validated planning application.
-Tracking which consultants are most active in Amber Valley — and what they tend to bring forward — gives you a working picture of who controls the pipeline.
+The agent's name and company appear on every validated planning application.
+Tracking which consultants are most active in Amber Valley, and what they tend to bring forward, gives you a working picture of who controls the pipeline.

 Which types of consultants are typically active in Amber Valley

-Smaller local consultants — often sole practitioners or two- to three-person firms — handle the bulk of householder, change-of-use, and rural applications.
-They also advise local developers on infill residential sites of five to twenty units.
-In aggregate, their applications represent a significant volume of work for groundworkers, roofers, and builders' merchants supplying smaller schemes.
+Smaller local consultants, often sole practitioners or firms of 2 to 3 people, handle the bulk of householder, change-of-use and rural applications.
+They also advise local developers on infill residential sites of 5 to 20 units.
+In aggregate, their applications represent a significant volume of work for groundworkers, roofers and builders' merchants supplying smaller schemes.

 How to use agent data to find work earlier

 The practical value of tracking agent names is timing.
 A planning application is validated weeks or months before construction procurement starts.
-On a scheme of twenty or more dwellings, you may have six to eighteen months between validation and spade in the ground.
+On a scheme of 20 or more dwellings, you may have 6 to 18 months between validation and spade in the ground.
 That is your window.

 Monitoring agent patterns also helps you understand decision timing.
-If a particular consultant regularly achieves consent within ten to twelve weeks in Amber Valley, you can calibrate your outreach accordingly.
-If another tends toward committee decisions with longer timelines, you plan differently.
+If a particular consultant regularly achieves consent within 10 to 12 weeks in Amber Valley, you can calibrate your outreach accordingly.
+If another tends towards committee decisions with longer timelines, you plan differently.

 Tracking Amber Valley applications without a research team

-Amber Valley's public planning portal lists every application, but it was built for compliance, not commercial intelligence.
-Filtering by application type, value band, or agent name requires manual work.
-Searching across multiple councils — if you cover North Derbyshire, Erewash, or South Derbyshire alongside Amber Valley — compounds the effort.
+Amber Valley's public planning portal lists every application, but it was built for compliance rather than commercial intelligence.
+Filtering by application type, value band or agent name requires manual work.
+Searching across multiple councils, if you cover North Derbyshire, Erewash or South Derbyshire alongside Amber Valley, compounds the effort.

 What to look for on a validated application

 Validation date is the most important field.
 It tells you when the clock started.
-Amber Valley's statutory determination period is eight weeks for householder applications and thirteen weeks for major applications, though in practice decision times vary.
-GOV.UK publishes local authority planning statistics, including average decision times by LPA, which gives you a realistic benchmark for how long you have before a scheme moves toward consent and procurement.
+Amber Valley's statutory determination period is 8 weeks for householder applications and 13 weeks for major applications, though in practice decision times vary.
+GOV.UK publishes local authority planning statistics, including average decision times by LPA, which gives you a realistic benchmark for how long you have before a scheme moves towards consent and procurement.

 Application type tells you the procurement profile.
-An outline application with all matters reserved means procurement is still distant — but it is worth flagging for a pipeline CRM.
+An outline application with all matters reserved means procurement is still distant, but it is worth flagging for a pipeline CRM.
 A full application on a site that already has outline consent means procurement could follow consent quickly.
-A reserved-matters application on a larger allocation means the developer is ready to build: contact should be immediate.
+A reserved-matters application on a larger allocation means the developer is ready to build, so contact should be immediate.

 Site area and unit count, where stated, give you a rough sense of material volume.
-A twenty-unit scheme in Belper and a two-hundred-unit allocation near Ripley sit in entirely different commercial categories, even if both show up under the same residential filter.
+A 20-unit scheme in Belper and a 200-unit allocation near Ripley sit in entirely different commercial categories, even if both show up under the same residential filter.

 Setting up a useful Amber Valley alert

 A broad alert for all Amber Valley applications will generate noise.
 For most suppliers and subcontractors, a tighter filter produces better leads.
 If you supply roofing materials, filter for new-build residential and commercial schemes above a minimum floor area.
-If you run a groundworks outfit within thirty miles of Ripley, filter for major applications — residential over ten units, commercial over five hundred square metres — and set the alert to daily.
+If you run a groundworks outfit within 30 miles of Ripley, filter for major applications, such as residential over 10 units or commercial over 500 square metres, and set the alert to daily.

-Saved alerts on SiteLens Pro and Team plans let you combine council, category, and value filters.
+Saved alerts on SiteLens Pro and Team plans let you combine council, category and value filters.
 Team plan alerts run hourly rather than daily, which matters if you are in a competitive market and want to be first to a new submission.
-Five alerts are included on Pro; twenty on Team.
+Pro includes 5 saved alerts, and Team 20.

 It is also worth setting a secondary alert for Erewash Borough Council and South Derbyshire District Council if your trading radius crosses the Amber Valley boundary.
 Schemes on the Derby fringe or the Nottinghamshire border often draw from the same supply chain regardless of which LPA determined the application.